Eschatologue/CM_wiki/docs/glossary.md

 A creature can grapple another creature.
 Characters typically grapple by using an Unarmed Strike.
 Many monsters have special attacks that allow them to quickly grapple prey.
 However a grapple is initiated, it follows these rules.

-**Grappled Condition**  Successfully grappling a creature gives it the Grappled condition.
+**Grappled Condition**{ .inl } Successfully grappling a creature gives it the Grappled condition.

-**One Grapple per Hand**  A creature must have a hand free to grapple another creature.
+**One Grapple per Hand**{ .inl } A creature must have a hand free to grapple another creature.
 Some stat blocks and game effects allow a creature to grapple using a tentacle, a maw, or another body part.
 Whatever part a grappler uses, it can grapple only one creature at a time with that part, and the grappler can't use that part to target another creature unless it ends the grapple.

-**Escaping a Grapple**  A Grappled creature can use its action to make a Strength (Athletics) or Dexterity (Acrobatics) check against the grapple's escape DC, ending the condition on itself on a success.
+**Escaping a Grapple**{ .inl } A Grappled creature can use its action to make a Strength (Athletics) or Dexterity (Acrobatics) check against the grapple's escape DC, ending the condition on itself on a success.
 The condition also ends if the grappler has the Incapacitated condition or if the distance between the Grappled target and the grappler exceeds the grapple's range.

 <!-- --8<-- [end:grappling] -->